mauritzerick/project0/README.md

 ### Bugs
 * Hover effect disappeared after initial game completed.
+* You can still fill the box after the game is over.
 * Game won't load properly in different screen devices due to CSS bugs.

 ### What I would do better in a future version